You’ve looked at buying a Seagate Backup Plus – Ultra Touch, Slim or Portable. But it says that it works with a Windows PC only.

 - How to Format your Seagate Backup Plus for Mac

 - 1. Turn on your Mac.
 Log yourself in.
-Then plug your USB cable into your Seagate Backup Plus first.

 - 2. Look for the Backup Plus external hard drive icon on your desktop.